12 Keys’ Group addiction Therapy Program in Florida

 Feedback from other members is strongly encouraged by the counselor mediating the group addiction therapy session.
 Although counselors are always present during drug rehab group therapy meetings, the discussion among clients flows naturally without interruption from the counselor, unless there’s an escalation of emotions requiring therapeutic mediation.

-Group addiction therapy programs at 12 Keys is a place where you can share your inner-most feelings without fear of judgment.
+Group addiction therapy programs at our facility is a place where you can share your inner-most feelings without fear of judgment.
 Our counselors are prepared to help you embrace both individual and group therapy, allowing for a full emotional recovery.

 How Effective Is Group Addiction Therapy For Substance Abuse?

 As a compelling source of support, stabilization and peer-oriented persuasion, drug rehab group therapy emphasizes therapeutic goals capable of enriching members with guidance and clarifying insight.
-In the hands of experienced 12 Keys Rehab therapists, group therapy promotes curative powers inherent to groups led skillfully by therapists.
+In the hands of experienced therapists, group therapy promotes curative powers inherent to groups led skillfully by therapists.
 These powers are then re-directed back to the group to foster peer reinforcement, support healthy relationships and facilitate self-expression.

 The effectiveness of group therapy in rehab may also be attributed to certain mental health factors associated with addiction, such as denial, depression, isolation, anxiety and personality deficiencies.
 These problems often respond more readily to group therapy treatment, simply because we are fundamentally social creatures who rely on each other to lead happy, productive and meaningful lives.

 What Goes On In a Drug Rehab Group Therapy Session?

-Clients in a drug rehab group therapy at 12 Keys Rehab often tell us the greatest benefit of participating in group therapy is that they discovered they were not alone in dealing with the overwhelming flood of emotions resulting from admitting they were addicts.
+Clients in a drug rehab group therapy often tell us the greatest benefit of participating in group therapy is that they discovered they were not alone in dealing with the overwhelming flood of emotions resulting from admitting they were addicts.
 They realized how much they hurt loved ones and how important it is to remain sober while coping with addiction recovery.

 What If I Don’t Feel Comfortable Sharing My Feelings in Group Therapy?